-Appeals court decisions were in response to the state’s challenge of a federal ruling last year that Connecticut’s Citizens Election Program (CEP) was unconstitutional because it discriminated against minor-party candidates.
+Appeals court decisions were in response to the state’s challenge of a federal ruling last year that the CEP was unconstitutional because it discriminated against minor-party candidates.

 Though the appeals court found no such discrimination in the CEP, it did find other problems with the CEP related to free speech.
 In addition to overturning the restrictions on state contractors and registered lobbyists, the appeals court threw out a “trigger” provision that allowed candidates using public financing to get more of the public funds if their non-publicly financed opponents went over certain spending thresholds.